-The Atmos InterCombi wall-mounted gas boiler is a balanced flue appliance, designed for delivering heat to the water of a CH system and the domestic hot water.
+The Atmos InterOpen wall-mounted gas boiler is a balanced flue appliance suitable for open vent systems with a header tank.
+The appliance is designed for delivering heat to the water of a CH system and heating hot water via an indirect hot water tank.